danfuzz/lactoserv/README.md

 It is also intended as a solid foundation for prototyping high-level OS system services.

-More concretely, Lactoserv is a web application server which knows how to serve a handful of different types of built-in "application," with plans to add more.
+More concretely, Lactoserv is a web server which knows how to serve a handful of different types of built-in "application," with plans to add more.
+And it provides a programming framework for defining custom applications either standalone or together with others, including both built-in and other custom applications.
-It is also possible to define your own applications to be served within the framework.

 ### Features